How to install Proton VPN on Ubuntu

 To install the app, open a terminal window and:

-1. Download the repository configuration and keys required to install the Proton VPN app.
+1. Download the package that contains the repository configuration and keys required to install the Proton VPN app.
 Enter:

-2. Install the Proton VPN repository containing the new app.
+2. Install the Proton VPN repository containing the app.
 Enter:

 Please don’t try to check the GPG signature of this release package (dpkg-sig –verify).
 Our internal release process is split into several part and the release package is signed with a GPG key, and the repo is signed with another GPG key.
 So the keys don’t match.